philipyoo/basic-rpg/README.md

 # Summary

+*Incomplete*

-Building a basic RPG using Sinatra, ActiveRecord, and Ruby.
-Other tools will include HTML, CSS, JavaScript, jQuery, and AJAX.
-Other frameworks may be used later on or during the building of this project.
+Built a basic RPG browser-based game using Sinatra, ActiveRecord, and Ruby.
+Other tech included HTML, CSS, JavaScript, jQuery, and AJAX.

-My main goals for this project is to build something cool, learn more about web development and programming, and have fun doing it.
+My main goals for this project was to build something cool, learn more about web development and programming, and have fun doing it.

 Challenges include correctly utilizing the tools I have a basic understanding of and furthering my experience with each of the tools.

 My plans as of now is to use this Basic RPG as a stepping stone to building a more unique RPG afterwards.
 I want to use this project as a skeleton for my future idea.

+Built with RESTful routing in mind.
+Agile methodology was used for the creation of this project.

 # Goals